Princess Fiona: Voice

 A filmmaker described Diaz as "the rock" of the franchise because "She brings such a great spirit to these movies."
 Following the release of Shrek Forever After, the series' final installment, Diaz reflected that the Shrek films had remained her "safety net" for several years, describing the period as "a decade of knowing that you finish one and for the next two years we'll be making another one".
 She remains hopeful for future sequels.
 Diaz was saddened to bid farewell to her character, admitting that she took the films and Fiona for granted until the end because she always assumed she would be invited back within a few months for another installment.
 Considering the role "a privilege and honor", Diaz maintains that Fiona is the role for which she is most recognized by children, but she prefers when parents allow them to pretend that her character truly exists without revealing her voice actress, often attempting to prevent parents from exposing the truth.
 Diaz elaborated that Fiona has become "part of my screen persona.
 Rather than me putting myself through her I think she comes through me in a weird way.
 When people think of me they think of Fiona, it's not the other way around."
 Diaz believes that her popularity has greatly increased since voicing the character.
 Despite being currently in development, Diaz has yet to confirm whether or not she will reprise her role in a fifth film, although she had previously said that she would return for a fifth installment if asked.

-Diaz's role in the Shrek series is believed to have contributed to her becoming one of Hollywood's wealthiest actresses by 2008.
+Diaz's role in the Shrek series contributed to her becoming one of Hollywood's wealthiest actresses by 2008.
 After being paid $3 million for the first film, Diaz originally re-negotiated to receive $5 million for Shrek 2, estimated to be an hourly salary of $35,000.
-She ultimately earned between $10 to $15 million for reprising her role.
+She ultimately earned between $10 and $15 million for reprising her role.
 For Shrek the Third, it is said Diaz was paid $30 million, her highest salary at that point, due to securing a significant portion of the installment's profits.
 She earned $10 million for Shrek Forever After.
 In 2010, Forbes ranked Diaz Hollywood's second highest-earning voice actor, behind only Myers.
 On the actress' lucrative earnings, filmmaker Herschell Gordon Lewis wrote in an article for the Sun-Sentinel "Sure, she captured the character well.
 Yes, the 'Shrek' movies invariably are box office successes.
 But can anyone say that if the voice of Princess Fiona were that of a competent actress other than Cameron Diaz, the movie would have flopped?"
 Actress Holly Fields has provided the character's singing voice in the film, in addition to voicing the character in several video games, toys, commercials and amusement park rides.
 Fields is often hired to imitate Diaz, describing the experience as one of her "coolest jobs".